 6.9.1 Applicability to language

-This vulnerability does not apply to Java, because Java has inherent protections in the language to prevent this.
+This vulnerability described in ISO/IEC 24772-1 clause 6.9 does not apply to Java, because Java performs explicit out-of-bounds checks and raises an exception if the bounds are violated.
 The vulnerabilities associated with denial of service or termination of the program are possible, depending upon how related exceptions are handled.
-See 6.36 Ignored error status and unhandled exceptions [OYB].
+See clause 6.36 Ignored error status and unhandled exceptions [OYB].

 6.10 Unchecked array copying [XYW]